bamler-lab/constriction/README.md

 There's no official guide for contributions since nobody reads those anyway.
-Just be nice to other people and act like a grown-up (i.e., it's OK to make mistakes as long as you strive for improvement and are open to respectfully phrased opinions of other people).
+Just be nice to other people and act like a grown-up (i.e., it's OK to make mistakes as long as you strive for improvement and are open to consider respectfully phrased opinions of other people).

 ## License